Mel-A-M/adb-converged-db/upload-data/upload-data.md

 ## **TASK 3**: Generate an Auth Token

-To access data in Object Storage you must enable your database user to authenticate itself with the Object Storage using your username and an **authentication token**.
+To access data in Object Storage you must enable your database user to authenticate itself with the Object Storage using your username and an **Authentication Token**.

 > Note: Once an **Auth Token** has been generated, it is only output to the screen once.
 As part of this step you will be asked to save the output into a text file for later use.

 In this lab you will generate the token as your Oracle Cloud user, and it will inherit the same permissions and rights in Oracle Cloud as your user.
 In a production environment  you could create a new cloud user just for the purposes of accessing an object storage bucket and assign the least privileges required to read the specific Object Storage bucket using policies.

 1. Select the **Profile** icon in the top right hand corner of the screen.
-Then click on **your username** to go to your **User Details** page.
+Then click on **your username** to go to **User Details** page.

    ![click-profile](images/auth-token-01.png)